Skip to main content

 The Confession

 I use Arch Linux as my daily driver.
 Yes, I’m that person.
-Before you close this tab, hear me out — this isn’t a recruitment pitch.
-If anything, this is a warning label.
+Before you close this tab — this isn’t a recruitment pitch.
+If anything, it’s a warning label.

 Why Arch?

 Most distros hand you a working system.
 Arch hands you a pile of bricks and a wiki page.
-During the installation, you partition drives manually, configure your bootloader by hand, and install every single package deliberately.
+You partition drives manually, configure your bootloader by hand, install every single package deliberately.
 It’s exhausting.
-It’s also the best Linux education you’ll ever get.
+It’s also the best Linux education I’ve ever gotten.

 Rolling Release is Addictive